 If you want a copy of, or a description of, the personal data we hold that relates to you, please ask in writing, by letter or email, or phone us.
-You can use our Personal information request form (Word version) or Personal information request form (pdf) which you can download, fill in and send.
+You can use our Personal information request form.
 Please be as specific as possible about the information you want.

-If you are requesting information on behalf of someone else which they've agreed to, please use our third-party Personal information request form (Word version).
+If you are requesting information on behalf of someone else which they've agreed to, please use our information request form.

 We will reply with your information within one month of receipt.
 There are some lawful restrictions on the information we send you, for example, other people's personal information.